Noemiegrau/note-taker/README.md

 ## **_Installation_**
 Here are some guidelines for installing the project on your local machine in order to be able to try it:

-1. Since Node.js applications don't have a front end, clone or download the repository to your own local machine and run it from your command line.
+1. Clone or download the repository to your own local machine and run it from your command line.

 2. Then, make sure that your repo includes a package.json with the required dependencies.
-You can create one by running ```npm init``` in your command line.
+You can create one by running ```npm init``` in your command line, ```npm install``` to install the dependencies.

-3. Make sure to download Express.js by entering "npm install express" in your terminal in the root directory of the project after downloading it onto your local machine.
+3. Make sure to download Express.js by entering ```npm install express``` in your terminal in the root directory of the project after downloading it onto your local machine.
 Learn more about this on [npm documentation.](https://www.npmjs.com/package/express)

 4. Run ```node server.js``` or ```node server``` in your terminal to launch the application.
+Or check the deployed app directly on the app's heroku link (https://rocky-tor-74214.herokuapp.com/).

-5. Enjoy and don't hesitate to contribute!
+5. Enjoy and don't hesitate to contribute! 🙂

 ## **_Link URL to GitHub Repository_**
 https://github.com/Noemiegrau/note-taker